Table of contents

 Why are car insurance rates in Myrtle Beach different from other areas?

-- Regional crime rates
+- Local crime rates

-- Amount of off-street parking
+- Access to off-street parking

 - Regional laws